floyddsouza/Amazon_Review-Sentiment-/README.md

 # Amazon_Review-Sentiment
 ML project on classifying Amazon Reviews as positive, neutral or negative

-This is a sentiment analysis problem of training the machine in detecting positive, neutral or negative reviews.
+This is a sentiment analysis problem of training the machine in detecting multi-label classificaton: positive, neutral or negative reviews.
 In this project we will use classic ML as well as DL algorithms such as CNN and LSTM

 Steps on completing the proeject.